Breastfeeding and Working – English version - HE2106

 Breastfeeding works by supply and demand – the more you feed your baby, the more milk you’ll have.

-Caroline – went back to work fulltime when her baby Willa was 13 weeks old.
+Caro – went back to work full time when her baby Willa was 13 weeks old.
 Willa's Dad looks after her.

 If you’re breastfeeding, eat well and drink plenty of water.

 Hinemoa – went back to work when her baby was 6 months.
-The baby goes to a kōhanga reo.
+Baby goes to a kōhanga reo.

 Do a practice run before returning to work to make sure everything runs smoothly on the day.